WithPrecedent/wonka/README.md

 <p align="center">
 <img src="https://media.giphy.com/media/3o6ZtbOoOHu28ftYiI/giphy.gif" alt="RIP, Gene Wilder, 1933-2016" style="width:200px;"/>
 </p>

+## License

+Use of this repository is authorized under the [Apache Software License 2.0](https://www.github.com/WithPrecedent/wonka/blog/main/LICENSE).

 [^1]: This project is not affiliated with Willy Wonka candy, either of the Willy Wonka films (especially the Johnny Depp one), or any other Willy Wonka product.
 It's just named "wonka" because all of the most obvious names for a Python package of factories and other constructors on [pypi.org](https://pypi.org) were taken and Willy Wonka's insane candy factory was the first relevant pop-culture touchstone I could think of.